 Young adults have a tendency to drink alcohol in higher amounts (and more frequently) than older people.

-Men on average tend to drink more than women.
+Men, on average, tend to drink more than women.

-People who binge drink, which is consuming more than five alcoholic drinks within one hour, are at increased risk of developing alcohol poisoning.
+People who binge drink, consuming more than five alcoholic drinks within one hour, are at increased risk of developing alcohol poisoning.
 According to the Centers for Disease Control and Prevention (CDC), binge drinking is when a person’s blood alcohol concentration (BAC) reaches .08g/dl or higher.

 How To Avoid Alcohol Poisoning